JosephineJohnson/rdss-archivematica/aws/machine/README.md

 1. `PROJECT_ID`: The id for this deployment, for example `235`
 1. `ENVIRONMENT`: The environment for the deployment - one of `dev`, `uat` or `prod`
 1. `RDSSARK_VERSION`: The branch of the `rdss-archivematica` project to deploy.
 This may be a version tag, e.g. `v0.2.0`.
 Default is `master`.
+1. `IAM_PROFILE`: The IAM instance profile to use, it is needed if using CloudWatch.
+1. `CLOUDWATCH_ENABLED`: Enable the Amazon CloudWatch log.
+Defaults none.

 ### Arkivum Appliance Parameters